patrikx3/corifeus-app-web-pages/README.md

 # Corifeus App Web Pages - Support

 ## Issues / Support
 This is an open source project.
-Time is a precious thing, so I have no time to give support and fix issues for someone else.
+Time is a precious thing, so I have rarely time to give support and fix issues for someone else.
 I fix a bug, when I have an error that I need.
-If you got an issue, error or bug, I hope someone will have time to do it for you, otherwise, you are on you own.
+If you got an issue, error or bug, I hope someone will have time to do it for you, otherwise, you are on your own.

 Though, if I know the solution, I will tell you.
+Besides, core errors will be fixed by me.

-If you want to extend, fix bugs and add in new features on your own time, I help you , as ```patrikx3``` is an orgnization.
-I can add in anyone in no time.
-Not forking, you become a member, do not even need a pull merge request.
+***If you want to extend, fix bugs or add in new features, I promptly merge pull requests or you can become a ```patrikx3``` member.***

 ### Node Version Requirement
 ```